Tesla Model X review

 |Car type||Official range||Wallbox charge time||Fast charge time|

 SUVs account for one in three global car sales.
-It’s big business, and Tesla was the first to capitalise on this demand for those after a pure-electric offering.
-And the Tesla Model X isn’t ‘just’ an SUV.
-It’s an absolute behemoth of an SUV, with permanent four-wheel drive and options for five, six or seven seats, plus more luggage space (courtesy of front and rear boots) than even the annual family Center Parcs holiday will need.
+They're big business, and Tesla was the first to capitalise on this demand for those after a pure-electric offering.
+And the Tesla Model X isn’t ‘just’ an SUV, it’s an absolute behemoth with permanent four-wheel drive and options for five, six or seven seats, plus more luggage space (courtesy of front and rear boots) than even the annual family Center Parcs holiday will require.

 It certainly gets its fair share of attention.
 The egg-like silhouette of the Model X is distinctive enough, but its ‘Falcon Wing’ rear doors are real show-stoppers.
 Small crowds will gather whenever they open; they have that kind of novelty value.
 They have a functional aspect, too, as they reveal a big aperture that gives easier access than conventional doors can offer.

 The Tesla also has one of the best ranges of any electric car.
 Both the Long Range and Performance variants feature a 100kWh battery pack, and are projected to achieve more than 300 miles of range on the WLTP efficiency tests.
 However, bear in mind that these tests have yet to be undertaken, so the figures are an estimate for now.

-Given that Tesla currently provides the only 'superfast' 100kW chargers in the UK – and has done a good job of scattering them around the country’s motorway network – the Model X also promises easier long-range touring than rivals like the Jaguar I-Pace, Audi e-tron and Mercedes EQC which must wait for public chargers to catch up.
-A Tesla ‘Supercharger’ will deliver 80% charge in 30 minutes, while a standard 7kW home-charging point will deliver a full charge in around 13 hours.
+Thanks to the Tesla Supercharger network - with stations scattered around the country and the globe – the Model X also promises easier long-range touring than rivals like the Jaguar I-Pace, Audi e-tron and Mercedes EQC which must wait for public chargers to catch up.
+A Tesla ‘Supercharger’ will deliver around an 80% charge in 30 minutes, while a standard 7kW home-charging point will deliver a full charge in around 13 hours.

 In keeping with the rest of brazenly modern aspects of the Model X, the interior is dominated by an enormous, portrait-orientated touchscreen that feels and looks like the future of in-car user interfaces.
 There are very few physical buttons – the screen controls much of the standard equipment, and even the doors and sunroof can be controlled from there.